TageDan/Chlang/README.md

 Looking at this we can see that most of our time is spent in the make_move method, and furthermore most of that time is spent cloning boards.
 This is probably on [this line](https://github.com/TageDan/Chlang/blob/6b280c7d83fb85c042fa5aa506071c701b65f278/src/board.rs#L122) where we save the current boardstate so that we can undo moves and iterate through old positions for determining threefold repetition.
+Making some minor changes as to how old boards are stored we can get rid of that clone.
+And sure enough, by using [hyperfine](https://github.com/sharkdp/hyperfine)
+(a terminal benchmarking tool) on `test_game3` we see that our time goes from an average of 456.5 ms ± 14.1 ms to _1.1ms ± 0.2ms_!
+That's a 456x speedup (if it scales linearly).
+Before, running `test_game` would cuase wsl to crash for me and now it too runs in 1.1ms on average.